 Four of the 18 chapters (43 out of 176 pages) are entirely dedicated to finding water in the bush.

 Click here to purchase from Australia (Booktopia)

 Bush Tucker Plant Foods Index

 Return to Site Map

-aboriginal aborigines accessed au australia australian bark before berries black branches broad bush colour contain cribb dark description diameter eat eaten edible eucalyptus flower flowers food foods fruit fruits green ground growing guide hairy hiddins high http kohen large lassak leaf leaved leaves low mccarthy mitchell narrow native occur often page pale park people picture plant plants raw red region roasted seeds shaped shrub slender stalks starch stems summer survival sweet sydney tall tapered taste test tree trunk tubers tucker uses usually vine water wild wiry without woody www yellow •
+aboriginal aborigines accessed au australia australian bark before berries black book branches broad bush colour contain cribb dark description diameter eat eaten edible eucalyptus fire flower flowers food foods fruit fruits green ground growing guide hairy hiddins high http kohen large lassak leaf leaved leaves low mccarthy mitchell narrow native occur often page pale park people picture plant plants raw red region roasted seeds shaped shrub slender stalks starch stems summer survival sweet sydney tall tapered taste test tree trunk tubers tucker uses usually vine water wild wiry without woody www yellow •

 Site by Linkworks® 2005-2017.
 Please read the disclaimer before trying anything from this website.